akashsonic/ascreative/README.md

 * **License:** [GPL v2 or later] (http://www.gnu.org/licenses/gpl-2.0.html)

 ## Description ##
-	This is One Wordpress Theme, Which is use for display detail of post data and you can also show data in slider
+	This is One Wordpress Theme, Which is use for display detail of post data and you can also show data in slider.

 ## Installation ##